The Digital Transformation of HR – Interview with Aseem Kapoor, Corporate HR Director, EHG

-Emaar Hospitality Group owns and manages a diversified portfolio of assets including hotels, serviced residences, golf clubs, polo clubs, marina and lifestyle dining restaurants. psd Managing Director Lesley Reynolds speaks to Aseem Kapoor about structuring the Human Resource function for the Group.
+Emaar Hospitality Group owns and manages a diversified portfolio of assets including hotels, serviced residences, golf clubs, polo clubs, marina and lifestyle dining restaurants.
+Aseem Kapoor talks to psd about the digital transformation and structure of the Human Resource function for the Group.

 Aseem, can you set the scene as to what some of your key objectives in HR have been for Emaar Hospitality Group over the past 2 years?